-The fandemonium of Comic-Con is officially under way in San Diego.
-While there are so many panels we're looking forward to (*cough* Agents of Shield ), there are some very real struggles every one of the 130,000+ attendees have faced with crowds of that size and a schedule of can't-miss panels .
+The fandemonium of Comic-Con officially starts this week in San Diego.
+While there are so many panels we're looking forward to, there are some very real struggles every one of the 130,000+ attendees have faced with crowds of that size.

 - Waiting in line for Hall H panels.